 A visibly open, lockable, manual disconnect switch which is clearly labeled and accessible to NLRED.

-The customer shall submit a Standard Interconnection Agreement () to NLRED at least sixty (60) days prior to the date the customer intends to interconnect the Interconnecting Facilities to NLRED’s distribution system.
+The customer shall submit a Standard Interconnection Agreement (Appendix B) to NLRED at least sixty (60) days prior to the date the customer intends to interconnect the Interconnecting Facilities to NLRED’s distribution system.
 Part A, Standard Information Sections 1 through 3 of the Standard Interconnection Agreement must be completed.
 The customer shall have all equipment necessary to complete the interconnection prior to submission of the Standard Interconnection Agreement.
 If mailed, the date of submission shall be deemed to be the third day following the mailing of the Standard Interconnection Agreement.
 NLRED shall provide a copy of the Standard Interconnection Agreement to the customer upon request.

 Following submission of the Standard Interconnection Agreement by the customer as specified in Rule 4.02(B), NLRED will seek to review the plans of the facility and provide the results of its review to the customer, in writing, within thirty (30) calendar days.
 Any items that would prevent Parallel Operation due to violation of safety standards and/or power generation limits shall be explained along with a description of the modifications necessary to remedy the violation.